vinfalardeau/swamp/presentation.md

 - Some areas near Otter Creek have been converted to agriculture.

-- Swaths south of Morse Road are occupied by grassland or shrubland, drained into the creek by artificial ditches.
+- Swaths south of Morse Road are occupied by grassland or shrubland, drained into the creek by artificial ditches. *layer ditches over this*

 &ensp;

 ##### Conservation System